 Effective bodyweight workout routine: how to get fit without a gym

-Bodyweight workout routine (calisthenics) or how to keep yourself fit in places with no training equipment and no access to a regular gym.
+Bodyweight Workout Routine aka Calisthenics: how to keep yourself fit with no training equipment and no access to a regular gym.

 Bodyweight workout routine for strength:

-Pull ups: overhand pullups are very good for training triceps, forearms and back muscles.
-Underhand pullups are more effective for training biceps.
-Behind the neck pull ups can cause neck pain and they don't offer as much training benefit as other types of pull ups.
+Pull-ups: overhand pull-ups are very good for training the triceps, forearms, and back muscles.
+Underhand pull-ups, also known as chin-ups, are more effective for training the biceps.
+Behind-the-neck pull-ups can cause neck pain and they don't offer as many training benefits as other types of pull-ups.

-Burpee: burpees are one of those exercises that are good for strengthening most groups of your body muscles.
-It helps to develop and tone your abs, chest, hamstrings and your arms.
-It is an ultimate exercise for strength and endurance.
+- Burpees: burpees are one of those exercises that are good for strengthening most groups of your body muscles.
+It helps to develop and tone your abs, chest, hamstrings, and your arms.
+It is the ultimate exercise for strength and endurance.

 Bodyweight workout routine for flexibility

-Shoulder stretch: great for a warm up and good as an after workout routine.
+- Shoulder stretch: great for a warm-up and good as an after-workout routine.
 Stretching helps to avoid pulled muscles and contusions.
-It also helps to treat small contusions post workout.
-This video also covers the elbow and a wrist stretch.
+It also helps to treat small contusions post-workout.
+This video also covers the elbow and wrist stretch.

-Hamstring stretch: leg and lower back flexibility are very important for an overall fitness.
-It will also make you less prone to suffer an injury while doing some demanding exercises or throwing a kick.
+- Hamstring stretch: leg and lower back flexibility are very important for overall fitness.
+It will also make you less prone to get an injury while doing demanding exercises or throwing a kick.
 In this video a set of 3 different effective hamstring stretch exercises are presented:

-Thoracic bridge: a simple yet effective exercise.
-The main benefits of thoracic bridge is that it stretches you back, your arms and your hips at the same time.
+- Backbend bridge: a simple yet effective exercise.
+The main benefits of the thoracic bridge are that you can stretch your back, your arms, and your hips at the same time.
 It also improves your posture